While store-bought mixes are quick and easy, this homemade taco seasoning mix recipe tastes so much better!

 - 1 heaping Tablespoon ground black pepper

-Brown desired meat for tacos (beef, chicken, turkey, etc).
+- Brown one+ pound of desired meat for tacos (beef, chicken, turkey, etc).

-Mix is also great to use when seasoning meat for nachos, enchiladas, fijitas, etc.
+This recipe makes just over 10 tablespoons of mix or enough to season about 3 pounds of meat.
+The mix is also great to use when seasoning meat for nachos, enchiladas, fajitas, etc.